 Some interesting points to note:

 - heat pumps are set to become more common as the UK attempts to decarbonise its heating systems

 - the use of heat pumps is growing as the government subsidises low-carbon heat sources with the Renewable Heat Incentive

-- air source heat pumps, which heat exchange with ambient air, are cheaper to install than ground source heat pumps, but they are at their least efficient on the coldest days when they are most needed.
+- air source heat pumps, which heat exchange with ambient air, are cheaper to install than ground source heat pumps, but they are at their least efficient on the coldest days when heat is most needed.

 - groundwater is warmer than the air in winter, so a groundwater heat pump is more efficient than an air source heat pump – because of the thermal inertia of the water in the ground.

 - groundwater is also warmer than the air, so a groundwater heat pump is more efficient at releasing heat from a building than an air source heat pump – because of the thermal inertia of the ground from the previous summer.